Encouraging relaxation and healing

 You can stop the session at any time if you feel uncomfortable or concerned.
 It’s your treatment, to be experienced your way.

-Our massage therapists are qualified in either oncology or aromatherapy massage, and have completed training, provided by NHS staff, in the cancer patient pathway.
+Our massage therapists are qualified in oncology, aromatherapy and/or scar massage, and have completed training, provided by NHS staff, in the cancer patient pathway.

 They are fully insured and give their time for free.
-Donations are used to cover essential items such as oils and lotions, continuing professional development of our volunteers, parking costs and to pay our essential part-time staff.
+Donations are used to cover essential items such as oils, continuing professional development of our volunteers, parking costs and to pay our essential part-time staff.

 Two FREE Complementary Treatments, then a donation of your choice, for those with cancer or within 6 months of treatment, in Berkshire.